emberjs/ember.js/doc/action_helper.md

 # Action Helper

-In Ember 0.9, `{{action "foo"}}` will pass a jQuery event object too `foo`.
+In Ember 0.9, `{{action "foo"}}` will pass a jQuery event object to `foo`.
 In Ember 1.0, it does not, but does allow passing other arguments.
 This fork introduces a flag, `ENV.ACTION_ARGUMENTS`, with three allowed values:

  * `null` (the default) -- `{{action "foo"}}` calls `foo(event)`